ALBERTA ADVANTAGE PARTY BYLAWS AND CONSTITUTION

 9.5.2 The number of votes cast for and against the question, and the total valid votes cast, shall be announced to the General Meeting before the end of the General Meeting.

-9.5.3 If more than fifty percent (50%) of the membership votes in disapproval of the Leader in a Leadership Review, the office of the Leaser will be deemed vacant.
+9.5.3 If 66.34% of the membership votes in approval of the Leader in a Leadership Review, the Leader will remain in office.
+A lower percentage and the office of the Leader will be vacated causing a Leadership race.

 9.5.4 Twenty-five (25%) of active Constituency Association boards may demand a Leadership Review by way of the following process: